2023 Best Value Culinary Arts Basic Certificate Schools in Ohio

 Best Ohio Schools for Affordable Quality for an Award Taking Less Than 1 Year in Culinary Arts

-Our 2023 rankings named Cincinnati State Technical and Community College the best value school in Ohio for culinary arts students working on their basic certificate.
-Located in the city of Cincinnati, Cincinnati State is a public college with a medium-sized student population.
+Our analysis found Cincinnati State Technical and Community College to be the best value school for culinary arts students who want to pursue a basic certificate in Ohio.
+Located in the city of Cincinnati, Cincinnati State is a public school with a medium-sized student population.

-In-state tuition fees for undergraduate students at Cincinnati State are $5,274 per year.
+The average tuition and fees for an in-state undergraduate at Cincinnati State are $5,274 a year.

 Cincinnati State did well in our overall quality rankings, too.
 It placed #2 on our Best Culinary Arts Basic Certificate Trade Schools in Ohio list.

-In-state tuition fees for undergraduate students at Sinclair Community College are $4,569 per year.
+The average tuition and fees for an in-state undergraduate at Sinclair Community College are $4,569 a year.

-You’ll join some of the best and brightest minds around you if you attend Cuyahoga Community College District.
-The school came in at #3 on this year’s Best Value Culinary Arts Basic Certificate Schools in Ohio list.
+You’ll be in good company if you decide to attend Cuyahoga Community College District.
+It ranked #3 on our 2023 Best Value Culinary Arts Basic Certificate Schools in Ohio list.
 Cuyahoga Community College District is a large public school located in the city of Cleveland.

-Explore all the Best Value Culinary Arts Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Value Culinary Arts Colleges in the Great Lakes Area or other specific states within that region.

 State | Degrees Awarded |